 Springfield Survey, 1914

-Not surprisingly, the survey found defects in many areas (the city’s park system was a notable exception).
+Not surprisingly, the survey found defects in many areas (the park system was a notable exception).
 Some problems were simple to deal with – for example, chalkboards in school classrooms were almost always placed too high on the walls, convenient for teachers but not for students.
 Others were more complicated.
+Some Survey recommendations went unaddressed.
+And Springfield’s racial divide was simply ignored.

 A few years ago … most of the citizens went calmly on with the assumption that the local conditions were quite as good as they need be … A cigarmaker held the job of health officer; saloons operated on Sunday in violation of the state law but with the sanction of the city officials; a red light district stretched along the streets traversed by the incoming passenger trains of four railway lines, the houses so boldly labeled that there could be no doubt as to their character.
 Shallow wells and privy vaults were unrestricted. … (T)yphoid fever prevailed to an inexcusable extent, and a shabby pest house opened its inhospitable doors to those sick with communicable diseases – a pest house perched on a hill with the open town branch sewer on one side and Oak Ridge cemetery on the other, with nearby slaughter houses and rendering works making their presence known to the afflicted.